Kellojo/Offline-Docs/README.md

     - Embeds images as base64 (with caching to avoid duplicates)
     - Embeds your md files
 - Syntax highlighting for code blocks
+- Supports embedding images
-- Supports images and folders
+- Supports folders to organize your docs
 - Supports linking between different pages and headings

 ## View Documentation & Demo